 When UE measures RSTD on PRS resources belonging to same PFL, Y=32 Tc, provided that the time offset between the two PRS resource instances from the reference cell and the neighbor cell, which are used for a single RSTD estimate, is no greater than 160 ms.

-When UE measures RSTD on PRS resources belonging different PFLs, Y=[256] Tc, provided that the time offset between the two PRS resource instances from the reference cell and the neighbor cell, which are used for a single RSTD estimate, is no greater than [1280] ms.
+When UE measures RSTD on PRS resources belonging different PFLs, Y=256 Tc, provided that the time offset between the two PRS resource instances from the reference cell and the neighbor cell, which are used for a single RSTD estimate, is no greater than 1280 ms.

-[Editor notes: The margins for measurements on different PFLs shall be considered in the group delay margin]
+Z is defined in Table 10.1.23.2-5 for FR1 and Table 10.1.23.2-6 for FR2, respectively.

-Editor’s Note: FFS whether and how to form the accuracy numbers considering enhanced requirements in future releases, e.g. capturing margin values in separate tables.
+[Editor notes: Δin Table 10.1.23.2-1 to Table 10.1.23.2-4 is the margins for measurements on different PFLs ]